Sk-Kalesha/Home/README.md

 5. Delete items from the cart
 6. Clear the cart

-Click the below to have a look
+Click the below web link to have a look

 https://sk-kalesha.github.io/GourmetGardenPoc/home.html